Triprime/MLautomation/ML_automation/README.md

 - Project Accounting Object

 ### 2. Using the Account Owner and predefined user data, do the following:
 #### 2.a.
-Invite new users for each of the default permission levels
+Invite 1 new user for each of the default permission levels
 #### 2.b.
 Create a new Project and invite each of the new users to that project
 #### 2.c.
 Write down the project ID
 ### 3. Using Mailcatcher, accept the account invitation for each user